Mufid99/Population_Coding_Thesis/README.md

 # Population_Coding_Thesis
-This repository contains the code for implementing population coding on certain datasets from the [PMLP repository](https://github.com/EpistasisLab/penn-ml-benchmarks/) and then passing the transformed data to an MLPRegressor from [scikit learn](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html).
+This repository contains the code for implementing population coding on certain datasets from the [PMLB repository](https://github.com/EpistasisLab/penn-ml-benchmarks/) and then passing the transformed data to an MLPRegressor from [scikit learn](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html).
 The preferred way of running the code is through Google Colab as this was used to obtain the results.
 To have the same settings that were used throughout this paper, the TPU should be enabled.
 From the menu bar, click on edit→Notebook settings→select TPU for the Hardware accelerator.
 ## Running the Code:
 ``` python